 The Board members are not covered by the Company’s long-term incentive schemes, bonus scheme or pension schemes.
 No shares or share-related rights were granted to Board members as remuneration during the financial period, except those specified above.

 Remuneration is part of Cramo’s management system.
-The aim of well-designed remuneration scheme is to attract and engage talented employees to the company and to promote the company’s financial success.
+The aim of a well-designed remuneration scheme is to attract and engage talented employees to the company and to promote the company’s financial success.

 Internal control over financial reporting is part of the overall internal control system at Cramo.
-The Enterprise Risk Management (ERM) framework, tailored to Cramo Group’s business needs, provides the overall framework for the Group’s internal control and risk management.
+The Enterprise Risk Management (ERM) framework, tailored to the Cramo Group’s business needs, provides the overall framework for the Group’s internal control and risk management.
 Internal control over financial reporting strives to provide reasonable assurance that the Group’s financial reporting is reliable and that external financial reporting is prepared in accordance with legislation, International Financial Reporting Standards (IFRS) and other requirements set for listed companies.

 ROLES AND RESPONSIBILITIES

-The Board has the ultimate responsibility for the appropriate arrangement of internal control over financial reporting.
+The Board has ultimate responsibility for the appropriate arrangement of internal control over financial reporting.
 The Board supervises and approves annual financial statements and interim reports.
 The Audit Committee assists the Board of Directors in overseeing the effectiveness of established internal control and risk management principles.
 In practice, the President and CEO and OpCo (Operating Country) managers are in charge of performing internal control activities for financial reporting.
 They are supported in this task by the CFO, the Group Finance and Development function and OpCo financial management.

 RISK ASSESSMENT, CONTROL AND MONITORING